-Okta SSO allows you to provide secure identity management for your team using one of the most popular enterprise access management tools available on the market today.
+Okta SSO allows you to provide secure identity management for your team in Heap using one of the most popular enterprise access management tools available on the market today.
 Okta offers ease of access, the ability to quickly block credentials for departed team members, multi-factor authentication, and more.

 To set up Okta SSO with Heap, you’ll need to have the following:

 - Admin access to your organization’s Heap account

 - Administrator rights in your organization’s Okta account

 Note that once SSO is enabled, it will be enforced as mandatory for all non-Admins in your Heap workspace.

 To set up SSO via Okta, complete these steps:

 2. Click Admin

 5. Search for Heap, select the Heap application, and click Add

 6. Name the app (such as ‘Heap’), then click Next